Betty Montgomery

 Betty D. Montgomery (born April 3, 1948) is an American politician from the state of Ohio.
-A Republican, she formerly served as Ohio State Auditor and is the first woman Ohio Attorney General.
+A Republican, she served as Ohio Attorney General from 1995 to 2003 and as Ohio Auditor of State from 2003 to 2007, becoming the first woman to hold each office.

 Education

 Montgomery earned a Bachelor of Arts degree from Bowling Green State University and Juris Doctor from the University of Toledo College of Law.

 Career

 County Prosecutor

-Montgomery was elected Wood County Prosecutor in 1980.
+Montgomery was elected Wood County Prosecutor in 1980, becoming the first woman elected county prosecutor in any of Ohio's 88 counties.
+She served two terms.
 In 1988, she was elected to the Ohio Senate where she chaired the Criminal Justice Subcommittee and the Senate Judiciary Committee.
 Montgomery worked on passing Ohio's first living-will law.

 Attorney General

 In 1994 Montgomery was urged by Republican Party leaders to challenge Democrat Lee Fisher for the job of Ohio Attorney General.
 Montgomery was the first Republican attorney general in 24 years to hold the office.
 She faced an uphill battle against the very-popular Fisher.
 Montgomery campaigned on her record as a prosecutor.
 She narrowly defeated Fisher by a vote of 1,716,451 to 1,625,471.
 As Attorney General, Montgomery worked to increase funding for law enforcement and for more crime labs.
 She defeated Democrat Richard Cordray for re-election in 1998, earning more votes than any other Republican candidate.